 There are many organisations working together, including those from the voluntary, community and faith sector.

 As priorities and areas of work develop, we will ensure that members of the public are involved and solutions are co-produced with communities.

 How are these organisations working together?

-Below are the Integrated Care Partnership areas with the organisations specific to geographical areas.
-A number of organisations work across all or some of the Integrated Care Partnerships such as Lancashire Care NHS Foundation Trust, North West Ambulance Service NHS Trust and Lancashire County Council.
+Below are the Integrated Care Partnership and Multi-Speciality Community Provider areas with the organisations specific to geographical areas.
+A number of organisations work across all or some of the Integrated Care Partnerships and Multi-Speciality Community Provider such as Lancashire and South Cumbria NHS Foundation Trust, North West Ambulance Service NHS Trust and Lancashire County Council.